-Luster is a property that defines how light is reflected on a mineral's surface.
+Lustre is a property that defines how light is reflected on a mineral's surface.
 It is one of the properties that mineralogists consider when determining the identity of a mineral.

-Different Types of Luster
+Different Types of Lustre

 The Earth is rich in minerals of various types.
 Because lustre is a mineral property, it varies greatly, so there are many different types.
 Mineralogists first categorise lustre into two types: metallic and nonmetallic.
 Metallic minerals have an opaque and glittering look.
 Nonmetallic minerals do not resemble metals and are divided into subcategories, which will be discussed further.
-The following are the different types of lusters:
+The following are the different types of lustres:

 1. Metallic and Submetallic

 Metallic lustre refers to minerals that are opaque, translucent, and have the appearance of polished metal.
 Different pyrites, which are used to produce coins, gold nuggets, and copper, are common examples.
 Minerals with submetallic lustre resemble metals but have become less shiny or dull as a result of weathering and corrosion.
 Sphalerite and cinnabar are some examples.
 They have the same appearance as metal, but because of weathering and corrosion, they become less reflective or dull.
 Some examples are sphalerite and cinnabar.

 Nonmetallic lustre refers to the lustre of minerals that do not appear metallic.
 These are further classified as Adamantine, Dull, Vitreous, Greasy, and so on.
 Nonmetallic minerals don't look like metals and have different subcategories, which will be further discussed.

 What is Metallic Lustre?

 Elements are made up of tiny pieces known as atoms.
 Electrons, protons, and neutrons make up an atom.
-The nucleus, or centre, of the atom, is made up of protons and neutrons.
+The nucleus, or centre of the atom, is made up of protons and neutrons.
 Electrons travel in clusters known as clouds around the nucleus.
 The electrons farthest from the nucleus are responsible for a metal's lustre.
 These outer electrons reflect or bounce light.
 This gives the metal a glittering appearance.
 The shiny appearance of certain metals' surfaces is referred to as lustre.
 Gold and silver are used to make jewels because they have a perfect gleaming lustre.
 Polishing a metal piece improves its lustre.
 This is because polishing eliminates particles that accumulate on the metal's surface over time.

-Gold Mineral Luster
+Gold Mineral Lustre